FusionAuth/fusionauth-site/site/_posts/2020-04-22-dot-net-command-line-client.md

 ...
 ```

-If we successfully create the user, we'll then create the registration.
+If we successfully create the user, we'll then create the registration; more on that below.
 Otherwise we punt and complain to the person running the client.

 ```
 ...